-Unit 1 Unit 2 Unit 3 Unit 4 Designs Identities Innovations Narratives Through inquiry learning, the following is explored: Through inquiry learning, the following is explored: Through inquiry learning, the following is explored: Through inquiry learning, the following is explored: How does the treatment and combination of different music elements enable musicians to design music that communicates meaning through performance and composition?
-How do musicians use their understanding of music elements, concepts and practices to communicate cultural, political, social and personal identities when performing, composing and responding to music?
-How do musicians incorporate innovative music practices to communicate meaning when performing and composing?
-How do musicians manipulate music elements to communicate narrative when performing, composing and responding to music?
+Unit 1 Unit 2 Unit 3 Unit 4 Designs Identities Innovations Narratives Area of study Designs Area of study Identities Area of study Innovations Area of study Narratives Inquiry question: • How does the treatment and combination of different music elements enable musicians to design music that communicates meaning through performance and composition?
+Inquiry question: How do musicians use their understanding of music elements, concepts and practices to communicate cultural, political, social and personal identities when performing, composing and responding to music?
+Inquiry question: How do musicians incorporate innovative music practices to communicate meaning when performing and composing?
+Inquiry question: How do musicians manipulate music elements to communicate narrative when performing, composing and responding to music?

-Units 1 and 2 assessment will generally mirror the summative assessment for Units 3 and 4.
+Units 1 and 2 assessments will generally mirror the summative assessment for Units 3 and 4.